 Taste: Big sherry arrival with fruit cake, raspberry and dark chocolate.
 Pepper and nutmeg add warming spice before a dry charred oak finish.

-Value for money: It’s not often you find a scotch whisky with a price lower than its abv but that’s exactly what Arran have given us here.
+Thoughts: It’s not often you find a scotch whisky with a price lower than its abv but that’s exactly what Arran have given us here.
 A fantastic cask strength sherry bomb that’s relatively attainable for those on a lower budget.
 An excellent purchase.

 I’ve always had a soft spot for Arran (both island and distillery) so I was drawn to this as soon as I heard about it.
 As sometimes happens however, I never quite got round to acquiring a bottle until recently.
 I’ve tasted it once or twice at festivals but those experiences didn’t really do it justice.
 Now that I’m able to sample it on a fresh palate, free of the surrounding mayhem that is a whisky festival, I’m finding it to be really quite marvellous.
 What an excellent addition to their core range.
 Not one for those who like to taste distillery character perhaps because it’s really all about the cask and its previous contents, but it is nevertheless a thoroughly enjoyable dram.
 A great big sherry bomb belter from a cracking distillery.